 Mental health crisis lines

-Mental health crisis lines are available for all people in Washington regardless of your income or whether or not you have insurance.
+The mental health crisis lines listed below are available for all people in Washington regardless of your income or whether you have insurance or not.

 On this page